powion/storybot/README.md

 # storybot

 Storytelling bot for Information Retrieval project.
+The project website with sample generated stories is at https://powion.github.io/storybot/.

 # Usage